openalloc/SwiftTabler/README.md

 You have the option to specify a row background, such as to impart information, or as a selection indicator.

+Row Background, as the name suggests, sits BEHIND the row.

 macOS | iOS
 :---:|:---:
 ![](https://github.com/openalloc/SwiftTabler/blob/main/Images/macOSc.png)  |  ![](https://github.com/openalloc/SwiftTabler/blob/main/Images/iOSc.png)